nilesh1168/COMP-6461-2/README.md

   - "java httpfs -v -p 5047 -d ./NewDir"

-- Use the following commands in the client to test the server:
+- Use the following commands in the client to test the server in the bin directory of the client(httpc) application :

   - java com.gcs.cn.httpc get "http://localhost:8080"
   - java com.gcs.cn.httpc get "http://localhost:8080" -h "Accept: application/xml"